-This legislation has an indeterminate fiscal impact to the Washington State Patrol (WSP).
-This does not change with the substitute version of this bill.
+This legislation has fiscal impact to the Washington State Patrol (WSP).
+The engrossed substitute version of this bill removes an indeterminate fiscal impact while retaining the impact from Section 21.

 Sections 3 through 11 remove "private metal property" from RCW 19.290, thereby removing authorization of scrap metal businesses to purchase or sell catalytic converters.